mfahim5/SSW-345/HW5/README.md

 Overall
 Considering all the design methods, implementation practices, and software processes you've encountered---compare and contrast how the benefits of the different practices and how they might be useful together.

+   A couple of design methods I have encountered are data oriented method, and object oriented methods.
+A couple of implementation methods I have encountered are structural programming method, and functional programming methods.
+A couple of software processes I have encountered are prototyping, and agile methods.
+To contrast, for data oriented methods, this design method is best used if the project is focused on data and data analysis.
+For object oriented methods, it is best used for projects that have a combination of data and functions.
+For structural programming methods, it is best if used if the project has a big problem that needs breakdown.
+For, functional programming methods, it is best if used if the project has a majority of fucntions that need to be implemented, for example the bot project.
+For prototyping, it is best if used on a project that is hard to visualize or has a lot of functions and methods.
+For agile methods, it is best if used on a project that changes rapidly in requirements due to customers or stakeholders.
+How most of these methods can be useful together is if you have a huge project that needs to be implemented, for example a company application.
+For a project of the sort, you can use agile methods, prototyping, structural, and functional programming methods to implement it.
+These methods would be useful together because company project usually change rapidly due to stakeholder needs, so using agile methods would be useful.
+Using prototyping would be helpful because it gives you a demo to show to your boss or stakeholders.
+And finally, using structural and functional programming methods for breaking down the problems that need to be solved, and programming all the different functions the project needs.